Miranda July: The First Bad Man

 July's first novel The First Bad Man was published by Scribner in January 2015.
 The narrative centers around Cheryl Glickman, a middle-aged woman in crisis whose life abruptly changes course when a young woman, named Clee, moves into her home.
 The novel explores the complex relationship between Cheryl and Clee.

 In her review for The New York Times Book Review, reviewer Lauren Groff writes The First Bad Man "makes for a wry, smart companion on any day.
 It's warm.
 It has a heartbeat and a pulse.
 This is a book that is painfully alive."

+All Fours

+July's second novel, All Fours, was released on May 14, 2024, from Penguin Random House.
+The novel follows a 45-year-old perimenopausal woman who, after having an extramarital affair during a road trip, has a sexual awakening.
+It was shortlisted for the 2024 National Book Award for Fiction, and the Women's Prize for Fiction.